NeuralNoise/reading-list/README.md

 | item | Direct children of ```itemsContainer```, the class used for individual reading list items.  |
 | miniMapItems | Selector for mini-map items. |

-#### The "Looking" Area
-Whatever the top item is in the reading list that falls within the "looking" area is what is active and will be marked as such in the mini-map.
-For the progress bar, the amount "read" is the distance from the top of the article to the bottom of the "looking area".

 ### Events
 Following are events you can hook into as the page scrolls: